EstelleKlevenz/docana-emi-25/README.md

 ### Extensions
 #### EMI of the summaries

-motivation: XX
+As proposed in the introduction we expect the EMI to work much better on long posts than on short ones.
+To check if this assumption holds for our data we employ the provided summaries to the posts and run the EMI score computation on them as well.

 To compute the EMI of the post summaries we applied the same cleaning as for the long posts on the summaries and the same computations.
 We saved the similarities and EMI score into the dataset for later analysis.

 #### Tailored keyword lists

 The keyword lists define the benchmark for each of the concepts.
 As the keyword lists used in the main analysis were originally developed in the context of political speech, the question occured, if their performance on social-media-language was equally good.
 To examine this, we analyzed what of the original vocabulary was actually used in the reddit posts and developed our own keyword lists based on the most common terms.
 In doing so, we again followed the approach of the developers of the original keyword lists.
+They themselves followed the apporach of an earlier publication which we adapted [Source-1].

 <figure float="left">
 <p>